Comparing Elbit and L3 Night Vision Tubes: Which Brand Offers Better Performance?

 What is the difference between filmed and unfilmed vision?

-Filmed vision have a layer of film coating whereas unfilmed don’t.
-Unflimed night vision offer a better image quality and resoultion since they have better specs..
+Filmed vision has a layer of film coating, whereas unfilmed doesn’t.
+Unfilmed night vision offers better image quality and resolution since they have better specs.
 However, filmless tube prices are also much higher compared to filmed ones.

 What is Gen 3 Night Vision?